 One key component of Undergraduate Programs in the Graduate School of Education (UP@GSE) is the Education and Society Theme (EAST) House.
 EAST House provides a living-learning space that serves students as a hub of activity around student interests and engagement in education, including teaching, education research, policy, activism, and volunteerism.

-Traditional elements of the academic theme house include a year-long house seminar on rotating topics in education.
-EAST House also holds quarterly Education-themed events open to the Stanford Community.
-Such events include discussions with guest speakers, from Stanford and beyond, who work in various capacities in formal and non-formal education contexts, as well as fireside chats with current students, alumni, and faculty to showcase careers and graduate school options in Education.
-Other events are open solely to residents of EAST House, including our very popular trip to Yosemite with Kenji Hakuta, Lee L. Jacks Professor of Education, Emeritus.
+A traditional element of EAST House includes a year-long house seminar on rotating topics in education.
+EAST House also holds Education-themed events, some of which are open to the Stanford Community.
+Such events include discussions with guest speakers, from Stanford and beyond, who work in various capacities in formal and non-formal education contexts, as well as fireside chats with current faculty, students, and alumni to showcase careers, graduate school, and professional options in Education.
+Other events are open solely to residents of EAST House and may include events of a “blended” nature – both educational and social.

 anthony and Christine entered the field of Education to improve the lives of others, make social change through education, and fulfill their teaching and research interests, hence their excitement about serving as Resident Fellows in an academic theme house whose theme is Education.